Privacy Policy

 8. Data Retention

-We will only retain your personal data for as long as is necessary to fulfil the purposes for which it was collected.
-This includes satisfying any legal, accounting, or reporting requirements.
+We will only retain your personal data for as long as is necessary to fulfil the purposes for which it was collected, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 Once your data is no longer required, it will be securely deleted.

-The Data (Use and Access) Act 2025 (DUAA) received Royal Assent on 19 June 2025.
-This new legislation introduces amendments to the UK GDPR and the Data Protection Act 2018.
-The Information Commissioner's Office (ICO) is in the process of reviewing its guidance as a result of the Act.
-We are actively monitoring these developments to ensure our policies and procedures remain fully compliant and are committed to updating our practices in line with new legal requirements as guidance is released.
-The first provisions of the Act came into force on 19 and 20 August 2025, with other changes being phased in between now and June 2026.
+The Data (Use and Access) Act 2025 (DUAA) amends the UK GDPR and the Data Protection Act 2018.
+The Information Commissioner's Office (ICO) is reviewing its guidance in light of the Act.
+We are actively monitoring these developments to ensure our policies and procedures remain fully compliant.

 9. Your Data Protection Rights

-Under UK data protection law, you have several rights concerning your personal data:
+Under UK data protection law, you have several rights concerning your personal data, including the right to be informed, to access, to rectification, to erasure, to data portability, to restriction of processing, and to object.

 10. Cookies